cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifnotslides::

-   This is a minimal :term:`Cylc suite`, in which we have defined a :term:`graph` representing a workflow for Cylc to run.
+   This is a minimal :term:`Cylc workflow`, in which we have defined a :term:`graph` representing a workflow for Cylc to run.
    We have not yet provided Cylc with the scripts or binaries to run for each task.
 This will be covered later in the